-If you have a two story house, you should protect your new puppy by placing a gate at the top of the stairs.
+If you have a two story house, you should protect your new puppy by placing a safety gate at the top of the stairs.
 Also, if you want to confine your puppy to certain rooms, you should have the gates in place before he arrives.

-electrical or otherwise.
+Consider using a fence in your yard, electrical or otherwise.
 This is so that your puppy doesn’t run into traffic or wander off and get lost.
 Some containment systems, like this one, can even be used for keeping your dog away from forbidden indoor areas in your home.

 Eliminate poisonous plants and substances from areas the puppy can access.